 - Salt and pepper to taste OR 7:2:1

-- Sprinkle lightly with salt and pepper or seasoning of your choice.
+- Sprinkle lightly with salt and pepper or the seasoning of your choice.

-- Get them to almost the color you want when eating.
-So you have seared, flipped, seared, flipped, and then to the oven.
+- Get them to be almost the color you want when eating.
+So, sear, flip, sear, and a final flip into the oven.

 - Bake for 15-20 minutes until an internal temperature of 165°.
-The thinner breast will be 15 minutes and the thicker bigger ones for about 20 minutes.
+The thinner breast will be for 15 minutes, and the bigger breasts for about 20 minutes.

 - Let rest for 5 minutes before serving.
-Done in less than 30 minutes, and you spent most of the time setting and unwinding.
-Not bad, not bad at all.
+Done in less than 30 minutes.

-- Try to use breast of about the same size and thicken.
-If over ¾ inch thick, flatten them a bit with a meat mallet or bottom of a heavy pan.
+- Try to use breasts of about the same size and thicken.
+If over ¾ inch thick, flatten them with a meat mallet or the bottom of a heavy pan.